rodydavis/flutter_ast/README.md

 # Dart/Flutter AST Generator

 Parse a Dart or Flutter file and return a opinionated AST for use to create a dynamic widget or runtime.
-Works in a browser or native.
+Works in a browser or native at runtime.

 You can pass an input as a file or directory:
 ```